37 Best Things to Do in Langkawi [2023 Updated]

 If you are thinking what to do in Langkawi that is not mentioned in the regular tourbook then visit the rarely discovered Pulau Tuba Island.
 Far from Kuah Town resides the remote island with beautiful plants and exotic wildlife.
 The quiet village life will soothe your soul as you explore the island inside the island of Langkawi.

-If you want to take a day tour to the island, rent a motorbike.
+If you want to take a day tour to the island, go on a boat tour and rent a motorbike.
 Ride through the village to soak up the culture and heritage of the place.
 Also, bring a binocular to catch the rare birds spotted here.
 The easiest route of the island is to onboard a boat from Kuah Jetty.
 The journey will take only 20 minutes and cost you as little as RM 10 per person.

 16. Go Kayaking along Dayang Bunting